TerryHoCQ/mathplot/docs/ref/visualint/visualface.md

 };
 ```

-These fonts are compiled in to each morphologica binary.
+These fonts are compiled in to each mathplot binary.
 This makes
-morphologica programs more portable, because it is not necessary for
+mathplot programs more portable, because it is not necessary for
 the program to locate a TrueType font at runtime.
 Instead, the program
 *writes out* the TrueType font into a temporary directory, then
 directs FreeType to use the temporary font file.